-Three key issues have been considered in order to identify the ideal positions for new toroidal arrays: the signal at the wall is strong enough to be measured; the new arrays will allow the possibility to discriminate different poloidal wavelength of the perturbation in different locations; the feasibility to install hardware in the selected location.
+Three key issues have been considered in order to identify the ideal positions for new toroidal arrays: the signal at the wall is strong enough to be measured; the new arrays allow the possibility to discriminate different poloidal wavelengths of the perturbation in different locations; it is feasible to install hardware in the selected location.
 Each of these issues is hereafter analyzed in terms of poloidal magnetic field.